Beebops/National-Parks-Scavenger-Hunt/proposal.md

 For this project, I will use the following tech stack:

-- **Frontend:** React/Tailwind CSS
+- **Frontend:** React
 - **Backend:** Express
 - **Database:** PostgreSQL

 ## 2. Focus of the Project

-This will be an evenly focused full-stack application.
+This will be a full-stack application with emphasis on making the front end responsive, well-designed and easy for users to navigate.

 ## 3. Platform